 There are two main types of chest infection:

-- Acute bronchitis is an infection of the large airways in the lungs (bronchi).
+This is an infection of the large airways in the lungs (bronchi).
 Acute bronchitis is common and is often due to a viral infection.
 Infection with a germ (bacterium) is a less common cause.
-See the separate article called Acute Bronchitis.
+See separate leaflet called Acute Bronchitis for more details.

-- Pneumonia is a serious infection of the lung.
+This is a serious infection of the lung.
 Treatment with medicines called antibiotics is usually needed.
-See the separate leaflet called Pneumonia.
+See separate leaflet called Pneumonia for more details.

 How common are chest infections?

 Chest infections are very common, especially during the autumn and winter.
 They often occur after a cold or flu.
 Anyone can get a chest infection but they are more common in:

 - People with long-term chest problems such as asthma.

 What are the symptoms of a chest infection?

 The main symptoms are a chesty cough, breathing difficulties and chest pain.
 You may also have headaches and have a high temperature (fever).
 The symptoms of an infection of the large airways (bronchi) in the lungs (acute bronchitis) and a serious lung infection (pneumonia) may be similar; however, pneumonia symptoms are usually more severe.